Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Theoretical Gains from Incorporating Control Variates

-It is perhaps even more remarkable to see that the left hand side of (\ref{eq:biswas}) is a property of the marginal chain ${\cal X}$ (and equivalently of the ${\cal Y}$ chain), but its right hand side depends on the construction of the joint chain $\{\cal X, Y\}$.
+It is perhaps even more remarkable to see that the left-hand side of (\ref{eq:biswas}) is a property of the marginal chain ${\cal X}$ (and, equivalently, of the ${\cal Y}$ chain), but its right-hand side depends on the construction of the joint chain $\{\cal X, Y\}$.
 This suggests that we can seek improvement by better coupling.
-Furthermore, as we establish below, even without changing the coupling scheme we can still obtain better bounds by using more efficient estimators than (\ref{hk}).
+Furthermore, as we establish below, even without changing the coupling scheme, we can still obtain better bounds by using more efficient estimators than (\ref{hk}).